 Third-party incident response consultants face unique challenges when helping a company respond to an incident.
 Unlike internal incident responders, you’re unlikely to have full visibility into all of the client’s systems.
 The client is watching you, concerned about how much they are paying you for each hour that passes before resolution.
 And your incident response tools must be fast and scalable across many clients and their diverse systems.

 In this first of three blog posts, we’ll describe the challenges which both you as consultants and your clients face with deploying incident response infrastructure, and offer an alternative to the kind of heavy infrastructure you may not have the time or funding to deploy.

 Endpoint visibility challenges

 When you’re first to arrive and assess an incident, you need to start making progress quickly.
-However, your efforts to limit bad guys’ access and mitigate the damage that has already been done can be slow due to the following factors:
+However, your efforts to limit intruders’ access and mitigate the damage that has already been done can be slow due to the following factors: